What Is Your Marketing Message Strategy?

 Thorough.
 Beautifying.
 Cleansing.
 Delicious.

-Keep this list to refer back to when writing your message and any messaging around your company or new products.
+Keep this list to refer back to when writing your marketing message and any messaging around your company or new products.

 How Do You Do It?

 Next, look at the tone you want to convey.

 Are you fun, high-energy?
 Are you laid back?
 A little quirky?
 All business?

 Tone conveys a lot.

 It lets people know where you stand.
 If your company offers business solutions for mid-level companies then you’ll want your message to convey the sense that your company is here for solutions and problem-solving, no messing around.

 Kristine Oller is our business coach case study.
 Remember, she’s a strategist for artistic entrepreneurs.
 Her message is:

 Across her social media, including her website she conveys a sense of serious know-how, nurturing and teamwork.